rapid7/insightconnect-plugins/trendmicro_apex/help.md

 #### Blacklist

-This action is used to blacklist IP, URL, file SHA1 or domain in UDSO list.
+This action is used to blacklist an IP, URL, file SHA1 hash or domain in the UDSO list.

 ##### Input